thegrumpys/odop/client/docs/procedures/prep4Release.md

    Upgrade the Heroku stack for the staging or production system as appropriate.
    The change will not be final until after the next deployment.

-1. Shutdown server and client under your development environment.
+1. Run test automation
     1. In server, run "npm test" and verify test cases executed successfully.
 Repair errors or update tests to run successfully.
     1. In client, run "npm test" and verify test cases executed successfully.
 Repair errors or update tests to run successfully.

-1. Save results of performance / duration in: `/ODOP/client/src/__test__/test-results/test_results_Major_Minor_Patch.txt`.
+    1. Save results of performance (duration) in:
+`/ODOP/client/src/__test__/test-results/test_results_Major_Minor_Patch.txt`.
 For example: `test_results_5_1_0.txt`
         1. Update summary .csv file

-1. Run the production build in the development environment to confirm that things are synchronized with the Heroku build environment and assure that the build process goes smoothly during the actual release.
+1. Run the production build in a test environment to confirm that things are synchronized with the Heroku build environment and assure that the build process goes smoothly during the actual release.
+One possibility is to build into the staging system with the Heroku environment variables set to "production".